Master in Climate Change

 Study Plan

-The Master Program in Climate Change consists of a total of four parts, the first three of which are formative, and the fourth is comprised of scientific research and a Masters thesis.
+The Master in Climate Change consists of a total of four parts, the first three of which are formative, and the fourth is comprised of scientific research and a Masters thesis.

-• 1st PART: THEORETICAL AND CONCEPTUAL FRAMEWORK (400 HOURS)
+• 1st PART: THEORETICAL AND CONCEPTUAL FRAMEWORK

 A series of subjects regarding environmental issues, directly or indirectly related to the phenomenon of climate change, the goal of which is to provide the student with sufficient technical expertise in order to continue with the Program.